TheIndra55/TRLAU-menu-hook/README.md

 ## How to

+Detailed installation instructions can be found on every release.

 Use [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) by replacing `binkw32.dll` and drop the compiled .asi in your game folder.

 ## Build